stormpath/express-stormpath/docs/source/password_reset.rst

        create client/app/passwordResetRequest/passwordResetRequest.css
        create client/app/passwordResetRequest/passwordResetRequest.html

-Then we want to make a form which allows them to set a new password, after we verify that they have arrived with a valid reset token.
+Then we want to make a form which allows them to set a new password after we verify that they have arrived with a valid reset token.
 We will name this view ``passwordReset`` and give it a URL of ``/password/reset`` - make sure to set this when prompted::